What are Outstanding Shares?

 Company A has issued 25,800 shares, offered 2,000 shares to two partners, and retained 5,500 stocks in the treasuryStocks In The TreasuryTreasury Stock is a stock repurchased by the issuance Company from its current shareholders that remains non-retired.
 Moreover, it is not considered while calculating the Company’s Earnings Per Share or dividends. .

 - Outstanding shares Formula : Shares issued – treasury shares – restricted shares = 25,800 – 5,500 – (2 x 2,000) = 16,300.

 - Suppose, stock is currently at $35.65.
 Therefore, the market capitalization of the firm is 16,300 x $35.65 = $581,095.

-- Company A has a net income of $12,500 as per the latest financials.
+- Company A has a net income of $12,500 per the latest financials.
 Therefore, the firm’s earnings per share is $12,500 / 16,300 = $0.77.

-- Therefore outstanding shares of stock after three months = 16,300 – 1, 000 = 15,300.
+- Therefore, outstanding stock after three months = 16,300 – 1, 000 = 15,300.